PratikWayase/system-design-Handbook/README.md

 CQRS separates the responsibilities of commands (actions like insert/update) from queries (retrieving data).
 This is particularly useful for scaling, as query operations often outnumber commands.
 In event-driven architecture, topics contain the action verb, allowing dedicated query services to process relevant topics independently and efficiently.

+**How EDA Works**

+Event Generation: When an event occurs (e.g., a customer places an order), a system generates an event message.

+Event Brokering: The event message is sent to an event broker, which acts as a central hub for distributing events. ( message queue , kafka , rabbit MQ )

+Event Consumption: Interested systems and applications subscribe to specific event topics.
+When a relevant event is published, the broker delivers it to the subscribers.

+Event Processing: Subscribers process the event and take appropriate actions, such as updating a database, sending a notification, or triggering a workflow

 #